 Most people today will mention one or more of the following if you ask them to define a perfect life: lots of money and ‘stuff;, beauty, intelligence, plenty of leisure time, attractive partners, and any other superficial things.

 While it’s perfectly fine to desire these things, we shouldn’t interpret the lack of them to be indicative of an imperfect life.
 If we’re overly attached to these illusory and transient sources of happiness, we can never be truly fulfilled.
-The great Buddha once said that happiness does not depend on what you have and who you are, it relies on what and how you think.
+Buddha once said that happiness does not depend on what you have and who you are, it relies on what and how you think.

 Perfection should not be predicated on our possessions and achievements, but on the state of our inner world.
 Perfection is not something that you fabricate on the outside but it is a condition that you cultivate on the inside.
 An internal state of perfection is attained by fostering feelings of peace, tranquility and joy.